 - When preparing water samples you must avoid the outgassing of chlorine/bromine/chlorine dioxide/ozone, e.g. by pipetting and shaking.
 This applies particularly for the dissolved gases chlorine dioxide and ozone, especially at temperatures > 30 °C. You must carry out the analysis immediately after taking the water sample. - 4.
 The DPD colour development takes place at a pH-value of 6.2 to 6.5.
 Therefore the reagents contain a buffer for pH value adjustment.
 You must ensure strongly alkaline or acidic water samples come within a pH range between 6 and 7 (using 0.5 mol/l sulphuric acid solution or 1 mol/l sodium hydroxide solution). - 5.
-Concentrations above - 4 mg/l chlorine when using liquid reagents - 7.6 mg/l chlorine dioxide when using liquid reagents
+Concentrations above the measuring range with ... - 4 mg/l chlorine when using liquid reagents - 9 mg/l bromine when using liquid reagents - 7.6 mg/l chlorine dioxide when using liquid reagents

-- may lead to results within the measuring range down to 0 mg/l.
+- 2.7 mg/l ozone when using liquid reagents - may lead to results within the measuring range down to 0 mg/l.
 In this case, you must dilute the water sample with water free from oxidizing agent and repeat the measurement (plausibility test). - 6.
-Any turbidity that occurs during the colour reaction leads to exaggerated results.
-You can prevent this error by pre-diluting the sample with oxidizing agent-free water. - 7.
+Any turbidity that occurs during the colour reaction leads to too-high results.
+You can prevent this error by pre-diluting the sample with oxidizing agent-free water.
+You must consider the diluting ratio (e.g. 1:2) when calculating the measurement result. - 7.
 After use immediately close the dropping bottles containing the liquid reagents using the respective screw caps of the matching colour.
-Store the reagent set at +6 °C to + 10 °C. - The DPD method used responds to many oxidising media, hence you must ensure that the selected oxidising agent is present on its own.
-Mixtures, e.g. of chlorine and chlorine dioxide only yield total values.
+Store the reagent set at + 6 °C to + 10 °C. - 8.
+The DPD method used responds to many oxidising media, hence you must ensure that the selected oxidising agent is present on its own.
+Mixtures, e.g. from chlorine and chlorine dioxide only yield total values.
 These total values must then be differentiated using additional steps.
-To differentiate between chlorine and chlorine dioxide, see
+To differentiate between chlorine and chlorine dioxide, see [Chlorine with liquid reagent]

-[Chlorine with liquid reagent method, section d.].
-To differentiate between chlorine and ozone, see

-[Chlorine with liquid reagent method, section e.].
+method, section d.J.
+To differentiate between chlorine and ozone, see [Chlorine with liquid reagent method, section e.].

-9. In water containing bromide and iodide (primarily seawater), the free and, as the case may be, bound halogens formed by chlorination are stated as chlorine.
+9. In water containing bromide and iodide (primarily seawater), the free and, as the case may be, bound halogens formed by chlorination are stated as chlorine

 A steady increase in the measured value of a water sample therefore indicates that alongside the selected oxidising agent (e.g. chlorine) a further oxidising agent (e.g. bromide or iodide) is present.
-This additional oxidising agent (e.g. bromide or iodide) may due to certain circumstances (many times higher concentration, equilibria, higher temperature) bleed through into the measurement.
+This additional oxidising agent (e.g. bromide or iodide) may due to certain circumstances (many times higher concentration, equilibria. higher temperature) bleed through into the measurement.
 By working quickly and reading off the measurement immediately, the resulting error can be minimised.